-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2015.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students

-C1 Total first-time, first-year (freshman) men who applied 3755 C1 Total first-time, first-year (freshman) women who applied 4698 C1 Total first-time, first-year (freshman) men who were admitted 2675 C1 Total first-time, first-year (freshman) women who were admitted 3306 C1 Total full-time, first-time, first-year (freshman) men who enrolled 689 C1 Total part-time, first-time, first-year (freshman) men who enrolled 66 C1 Total full-time, first-time, first-year (freshman) women who enrolled 749 C1 Total part-time, first-time, first-year (freshman) women who enrolled 38
+Admitted applicants should include wait-listed students withdrawn (by applicant or institution).
+Admitted applicants shou iu iliciuue wait-ili C1 Total first-time, first-year (freshman) men who applied 4129 C1 Total first-time, first-year (freshman) women who applied 5236 C1 Total first-time, first-year (freshman) men who were admitted 2845 C1 Total first-time, first-year (freshman) women who were admitted 3622 C1 Total full-time, first-time, first-year (freshman) men who enrolled 736 C1 Total part-time, first-time, first-year (freshman) men who enrolled 92 C1 Total full-time, first-time, first-year (freshman) women who enrolled 802 C1 Total part-time, first-time, first-year (freshman) women who enrolled 50

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If ves, please answer the questions below for Fall 2014 admissions:
+Yes No C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2015 admissions: C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?

-- C2 Number of qualified applicants offered a placed on waiting list - C2 Number of qualified applicants offered a placed of waiting list C2 Number accepting a place on the waiting list - C2 Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- If yes, do you release that information to students?
+C2 - Do you release that information to school counselors?